icshwi/e3training/workbook/chapter04.md

    (, where ^ is the Ctrl key.)

-> The simulator in question has shown a tendency to die every now and then, so go back to verify that the simulator is working before trying out a script---and restart it if not.
+> The simulator in question has shown a tendency to die every now and then, so go back to verify that the simulator is working before trying out a script - and restart it if not.

 ## Startup scripts